synthesized-io/insight/docs/core/user_guide/rules.rst

    "Ford", "Fiesta", 401877
    "BMW", "Polo", 67862

-In this example, the ``HighDimSynthesizer`` has generated a row with a "BMW Polo", which is an unrealistic combination.
-If capturing strict column associations such as this is important, the synthesizer can be configured to do so by defining an ``Association`` rule
+In this example, the :class:`~synthesized.complex.HighDimSynthesizer` has generated a row with a "BMW Polo", which is an unrealistic combination.
+If capturing strict column associations such as this is important, the synthesizer can be configured to do so by defining an :class:`~synthesized.common.rules.Association` rule

 .. ipython:: python
     :verbatim: